-Rayne Lacko believes music, language, and art connect us, and she explores those themes in her novels, Radio Head and A Song For The Road, and the guided journal Dream Up Now, The Teen Journal for Creative Self-Discovery.
+Rayne Lacko believes music, language, and art connect us, and she explores those themes in her novels, Radio Headand A Song For The Road, and the guided journal Dream Up Now, The Teen Journal for Creative Self-Discovery, online courses, speaking engagements, and in service to performing arts organizations.
+Serving youths through older adults, Rayne is an author, and an advocate for the arts as a form of social and emotional well-being.
+Through her work, she inspires people to use creativity to stimulate positive change in their lives and communities.
 She now resides on a lush, forested island in the Pacific Northwest, where she serves as president on the board of trustees at a performing arts organization.
 Rayne facilitates arts-based, social-emotional workshops featuring the Dream Up Now journal, a library youth writing workshop, and an annual filled-to-capacity writing camp.
 She created the course, “Six Easy Steps to Leading Transformational Workshops Teens Want to Attend,” and established “Teen Creatives Live,” a twice-annual spoken word event for teens.
 Rayne is married with two children (a pianist and a drummer), and she and her family share their home with a noisy cat and their canine best friend.

 Rayne grew up in Canada, earning a Liberal Arts degree in Toronto, including a semester in Spain, a Graphic Design Diploma in Vancouver, then attended UCLA’s writer’s program.
-She currently studies at Antioch University, majoring in Creative Writing and Leadership.
+She is pursuing her Masters in Humanities at Antioch University, in Creative Writing.

 Dream Up Now – Co-founder, Lead teacher

 Bainbridge Public Library Teen Writers’ Workshop, and Writing Camp Instructor/Mentor